open-mmlab/mmtracking/docs/quick_run.md

-## Inference with pretrained models
+## Run with Existing Datasets and Models

 We provide testing scripts to evaluate a whole dataset, and also some high-level apis for easier integration to other projects.